mkeet/AQuestGO/README.md

 ## Content on this repo

 This repository contains implemented algorithms, the templates, the generated questions, the ontologies and the data used in the experiment.
+- 'Algorithm1' and 'Algorithm2' contains the implemented algorithms in JAVA.
+- 'QuestionsTemplates' contains the templates that we designed and used during the experiment.
-- DataAnalysis.zip contains the C# code with which we have done the data analysis.
+- 'DataAnalysis.zip' contains the C# code with which we have done the data analysis.
-- Algorithms contains the algorithms: Algorithm 1, Algorithm 2 and OP Classifier.
+- 'Algorithms' contains the algorithms: Algorithm 1, Algorithm 2 and OP Classifier.
-- Ontologies contains the ontologies used in the experiment.
+- 'Ontologies' contains the ontologies used in the experiment.
-- Data Used contains the collected data (excel and CSV files).
+- 'Data Used' contains the collected data (excel and CSV files).
-- Report from data analysis contains the results of the data analysis from the C# code.
+- 'Report from data analysis' contains the results of the data analysis from the C# code.

 ## Contributors: